 You will also undertake fieldwork for both Human and Physical Geography.
-This will be a day trip in Brighton for every student, but we will also offer optional field visits.
+This will be a day trip in Brighton for every student, but we will also offer residential field visits, including a trip to the Dorset Coast!

 Higher Project Qualification (HPQ)